Salt Lake City

 Will this interfere with my weekly trash pick up?

-The Salt Lake City Street Division coordinates the timing of the road maintenance with the Waste & Recycling Division.
+The Streets Division schedules the timing of the surface treatment with the Waste and Recycling Division.
 This project will not interfere with weekly waste and recycling service.

 How long will my street be closed?